-The Parties consider the promotion and use of the (tools of the) Occupational Health and Safety Catalogue, including the Workload Indicator (see Article 6.4.11.), to be important.
-After the intended renewal of the (industry-wide) Occupational Health and Safety Catalogue for the (healthcare) insurance industry, the Parties wish to organise a campaign to increase the awareness and use among employers, employees, Works Councils and PVT.
-The renewal will start at the beginning of 2022 and will be carried out by the Working Group on the Occupational Health and Safety Catalogue.
+The Parties consider the promotion and use of the (tools from the) Occupational Health and Safety Catalogue, including the Workload Indicator (see Article 6.4.12.), to be important.
+After the intended renewal of the (industry-wide) Occupational Health and Safety Catalogue for the (healthcare) insurance industry, the Parties to the Collective Agreement wish to organize a campaign to increase the awareness and use among employers, employees, Works Councils and PVT.